 Figure 7: In the most extended configuration of the ALMA array, antennas are scattered across the Chajnantor plateau as much as 16 km apart.
 Here we see the array during the November 2015 long baseline campaign, when the maximum distance between antennas was 10 km.
-In Cycle 4, the largest configuration has antennas as much as 12.6 km apart (available only for Bands 3, 4 & 6).
 (Credit: S. Dougherty)